Quick Start Reference Guide

 Zip Archive directly from interface

 Once the WEPP model runs are completed, the user can download all the input and output files as a zip archive, which contains several folders with all the maps and data used in the analysis.
-This can be somewhat hit or miss with large projects.
-For large project consider using wget.
+This functionality requires a reliable internet conneciton and can be somewhat hit or miss with large projects.
+For large project or unreliable connections use the wepppy-win-bootstrap download_project script.

 Using wget